yig/GMU-CS425/README.md

 * 2025-01-03: Script manager `new_enum` uses the more-efficient-to-compile variant.
 * 2025-08-22: Tweaked some discussion around setting up CMake.
 * 2025-08-22: Updated FetchContent tags to recent and stable versions.
 GraphicsManager content needs to be updated.
+* 2025-08-22: Updated time step to recommend relying on vsync.
+* 2025-08-22: Added new WebGPU resource URLs.